Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with Environmental Interaction: Experiments

 \subsection{Comparisons with Baselines}

 \paragraph{Baseline algorithms} To evaluate the benefits of SoftGM, we compare it against six widely used MARL actor-critic baselines that cover both independent learners (IDDPG, IPPO, and ISAC) and CTDE methods (MADDPG, MAPPO, and MASAC).
 To ensure a fair comparison, all baseline methods and SoftGM are trained and evaluated in the same simulator environments with identical termination conditions, reward computation, action bounds, and evaluation protocol.
 Most importantly, each method receives exactly the same information content.
 The per-agent observation vector provided by the environment is identical across algorithms.
 The only difference lies in how each method processes these observations, not in what is observed.
 All benchmarks are implemented and executed using the BenchMARL pipeline, which standardises rollout collection, training and evaluation scheduling, and logging, thereby minimising implementation-induced discrepancies across methods \cite{b42}.
+We focus on standard BenchMARL baselines to provide controlled comparisons under identical observation, reward, and training pipelines; comparisons with specialised agent-entity or modular attention methods are left for future work.